chanmix51/SlapOM/README.rst

 Generation and hydration example
 ********************************

-Here is the scenario: you want to retrieve your "person" objectClass from the LDAP server and make its fields available into a User PHP class to display the user name, email and group informations.
+Here is the scenario: you want to retrieve your "person" objectClass from the LDAP server and make its fields available in a User PHP class to display the user name, email and group informations.

 Step 1 - Create the inherited objects
 =====================================
-The first step is to create the object (=entity=User) that will represent the "person" objectClass AND his mapper.
+The first step is to create the object (aka entity or User) that will represent the "person" objectClass AND his mapper.

 Entity class (must extend \\SlapOM\\Entity)
 -------------------------------------------